 Corporate Opportunities Doctrine.
 The duty of loyalty specifically prohibits competition by a nonprofit officer or director with the nonprofit itself.
 While officers and directors generally may engage in the same "line of business" or areas of endeavor as the nonprofit, it must be done in good faith and without injury to the nonprofit.
 One form of competition that is not permitted, however, is appropriating "corporate opportunities."
 A corporate opportunity is a prospect, idea or investment that is related to the activities or programs of the nonprofit and that the individual knows, or should know, may be in the best interests of the nonprofit to accept or pursue.
 A nonprofit officer or director may take advantage of a corporate opportunity independently of the nonprofit only after it has been offered to, and rejected by, the nonprofit.

 3. Duty of Obedience.
-This duty requires officers and directors to act in accordance with the organization's articles of incorporation, bylaws and other governing documents, as well as all applicable laws and regulations.
+This duty requires officers and directors to act in accordance with the organization's articles of incorporation, bylaws, policies, and other governing documents – including the mission and purposes of the organization expressed in those documents – as well as all applicable laws and regulations.

 Reliance on experts.
 Unless an officer or director has knowledge that makes reliance unwarranted, an officer or director, in performing his or her duties to the organization, may rely on written or oral information, opinions, reports, or statements prepared or presented by: (i) officers or employees of the nonprofit whom the officer or director believes in good faith to be reliable and competent in the matters presented; (ii) legal counsel, public accountants, or other persons as to matters which the officer or director believes in good faith to be within the person's professional or expert competence; or (iii) in the case of reliance by directors, a committee of the board on which the director does not serve if the director believes in good faith that the committee merits confidence.